sebasmonia/dotfiles/README.md

 * Vertical overview (with the Gnome 3 bindings as [suggested here](https://github.com/RensAlthuis/vertical-overview/issues/7#issuecomment-816054137))
 * Background logo :P

 In addition, I setup Caps Lock as another Control key using dconf.
-I really like the idea of not layering anything the base image.
+I really like the idea of not layering anything over the base image.